 Another local producer in Somerset is asking for support - please take a minute to help them below:

-Market garden Vallis Veg are asking if people would consider writing to Mendip District Council in support of their application for a temporary agricultural residence in support of their…Continue
+Market garden Vallis Veg are asking if people would consider writing to Mendip District Council in support of their application for a temporary agricultural residence in support of their business.…Continue

 Added by Somerset Community Food on May 2, 2012 at 14:30 — No Comments